 In the setting of periprosthetic proximal and distal femur fracture repair, the variety of screw angle options in the LISS plate allows for optimal fixation around total hip or knee arthroplasty.
 8 In addition, the plate has proven to be biomechanically sufficient in osteoporotic bone and clinically demonstrates no loss of condylar fixation in elderly patients.
 19

 Outcomes using a minimally invasive percutaneous approach with a lateral locking plate for supracondylar and intracondylar fractures are similar or superior to standard open approaches without the morbidity associated with extensive dissection or the need for bone grafting.4, 20 Use of the biologic plating concept has demonstrated early consolidation, lower infection and nonunion rates compared with the standard open technique.
-15 Further, LISS plating has been shown to be effective when used for treatment of periprosthetic proximal and distal femur fractures and high energy, mechanically unstable fractures.18, 21 The LISS plate promotes early mobilization and maintenance of knee range of motion following distal femur fracture fixation.
+15 Further, LISS plating has been shown to be effective when used for the treatment of periprosthetic proximal and distal femur fractures and high energy, mechanically unstable fractures.18, 21 The LISS plate promotes early mobilization and maintenance of knee range of motion following distal femur fracture fixation.

-The patient followed up in clinic one month after the operation.
-He is residing in rehab and remained in his knee immobilizer.
+The patient followed up in the clinic one month after the operation.
+He was residing in rehab and remained in his knee immobilizer.
 He has been undergoing physical therapy.
 X-rays demonstrate interval callus formation across the fracture site and the hardware is intact without evidence of complication.

 Synthes LISS plate and screw construct (Synthes, Inc. USA)

 The authors have no financial interests or conflict of interest to disclose.

 The patient referred to in this video article has given their informed consent to be filmed and is aware that information and images will be published online.